thoughtbot/ember-cli-rails/README.md

   <% end %>
 <% end %>
 ```

+The default `EmberCli::EmberController` and its accompanying view handle this
+for you by default.

+However, if you specify your own controller, make sure to append CSRF tags to
+your view's `<head>`.

 The [ember-cli-rails-addon][addon] addon will inject an initializer into your
 app to set outgoing requests' `X-CSRF-TOKEN` header to the value injected by